DanielaGjorgjieva/DreamTeam/Tasks.md

 10/12
 -created sign in page, along with javascript.

+11/12
+-created events.html and events.css
+12/12
+-created the Group chat for the users in the events.html page along with css, and started events.ejs 13/12
+-working on the css for the homepage and the rest of the html

 #### Andrea Prato
 _______
  Since me and Samuel worked together on all the assignments, we decided to work together on the project as well.